 A fully regulated field bridge is provided.
 This may be switched to provide constant field current for accurate armature voltage feedback, or automatic field weakening for extended speed range.
+Both these functions are fully adjustable by on board presets, and the field output voltage is displayed.
 There is also an extra cost option for increased output field current on all models.